 Every state has different exotic pet laws.
-In some places, you can have a pet squirrel or kangaroo while other places you can't have a pet rabbit.
+In some places, you can have a pet squirrel or kangaroo while other places you can't even have a pet rabbit.
 Some states are specific as to what animals they restrict while others allow pretty much anything to be kept as a pet.

 While these are the state laws, there may also be local, city, and county laws that also apply.
 Laws are also subject to change.
-See the BornFreeUSA.org list of state laws and their list of pending legislation by state.

-Restricted wildlife includes all non-domestic canines and felines, primates (except non-infant primates that are free from zoonotic disease), alligators, crocodiles, poisonous snakes and more.
+Restricted wildlife includes all non-domestic canines and felines, primates (except non-infant primates that are free from zoonotic disease), alligators, crocodiles, poisonous snakes, and more.
 Special permits can be issued to specific individuals or groups to keep these animals if the request falls under categories for education, public health, commercial photography, wildlife rehabilitation, or wildlife management.
 Otherwise, they are illegal to own as pets.

 Large carnivores (lions, tigers, and bears) are illegal to own.
 There is also a limit of six animals per owner for bobcats, squirrels, rabbits, raccoons, quail, opossum, coyote, deer, red fox, and gray fox.
 Ownership of an animal obtained in another state must show verification it was legally acquired.

 To be short, no wild animals are allowed to be kept as pets in California.
 This includes all non-domestic canines and felines, elephants, crocodiles, and more.

 Colorado does not allow most exotic animals to be kept as pets, but you can keep some native reptiles, and what the state considers unregulated wildlife which includes sugar gliders, hedgehogs, kangaroos, and more.

 This state restricts potentially dangerous animals.
 Bears, large cats, and primates are included in the list of illegal animals to own in this small state.